If you would like to obtain the exact results that I did, you could use the following code for your dataset:

 by race: eststo: estpost sum age income if !mi(age) & !mi(income)

-esttab using grp_sum.rtf, cells("mean(fmt(2)) sd(fmt(2))") replace
+esttab using grp_sum.rtf, cells("mean(fmt(2)) sd(fmt(2))") replace This result in a neat table:

 If you are unable to export tables, check this article